proycon/folia/docs/source/string_annotation.rst

 element, showing how the two elements can be used in combination.

 One of the features of ``<str>`` is that you can put :ref:`inline_annotation_category` in its scope, so you can associate e.g. PoS tags and lemmas with substrings in special cases where you might need to do this.
-Do not that this is **NOT** a substitute or alternative for proper tokenisation (:ref:`token_annotation`), nor :ref:`morphological_annotation`!
+Do note that this is **NOT** a substitute or alternative for proper tokenisation (:ref:`token_annotation`), nor :ref:`morphological_annotation`!

 String elements are a form of higher-order annotation, they are similar to structure annotation but carry several